How to weave storytelling into your pitch deck to keep investors’ attention

 Once you have the narrative flow in place, it becomes a lot easier to work on the content for each slide – but keep it short and sweet.
 Jennifer recommends no more than three points per slide and encourages the use of images, or just a few words, to ensure people listen to what you have to say, rather than being distracted by reading your pitch.
 If you use images make sure they are directly relevant to what you are saying.

-Bring your customer to life by telling their story in your pitch deck
+Bring your customer to life through storytelling in your pitch deck

 Jennifer encourages startups to introduce each customer group by creating customer avatars, or different, indicative customer profiles.
 Fictional in nature, but based on observed behaviours, these showcases the customer’s current experience and behaviour around the problem area.
 You can even introduce how customers currently try to solve the problem they face.
 Giving each customer avatar a name and an image really helps bring your avatars to life.